Skip to main content

 • 📦 Do we ship?
 (Boolean)

-• Instruction: “If true, confirm we ship; if false, say collection only.”
+• Instructions: “If true, confirm we ship; if false, say collection only.”

 • Value: true